peter-murray/github-security-report-action/README.md

 * `sarifReportDir`: The directory to look for SARIF reports (from the CodeQL analyze action this defaults to `../results`)
 * `outputDir`: The output directory for the PDF reports, defaults to `github.workspace`
 * `repository`: The repository in `<owner>/<repo_name>` form, defaults to `github.repository`
+* `templateFile`: The nunjucks template file to use for the report

 ## Templates